Journal on Rehabilitation of Torture Victims and Prevention of Torture.

 A minimum of three issues per year are currently published.
 The Torture Journal is open access with all issues made available immediately online.
 Back issues from 2004 are also available online and copies of earlier issues are available on request.

 The IRCT distributes to a number of recipients free of charge because many face democratic and economic restrictions, or live in countries where torture and human rights violations are prevalent.
-If you are able, however, please use the online version to allow much needed costs to go elsewhere.
+If you are able, however, please use the online version to allow much needed costs to go elsewhere or make a donation.

 Please send an email to email@example.com specifying whether you wish to receive an email alert or a hard copy of the journal.
 If you wish to receive a hard copy, please specify your address and why you wish to subscribe, for example, that you work at an IRCT membership centre or with torture victims.
 Please note that the last two issues were unfortunately not sent out due to lack of funding.